anuragpsarmah/No-Fine-Backend-Hostel-Attendance-Tracking-Application/README.md

     pip install numpy
     ```

 4. Run the main.py file.
-Subsequently, the script will run on http://localhost:5000/ , actively listening to incoming POST requests.
+Subsequently, the script will run on http://localhost:5000/ , actively listening to incoming POST requests from the android frontend.

 5. Download and authenticate ngrok from https://ngrok.com/ .